hmc-sysadmin/labs/ntp_nfs.md

     cd /mnt/local

-In the directory you created earlier, which should be located at\
+In the file you created earlier, leave your fellow sysadmins some easter eggs: somehthing fun for people to find.
-`/mnt/local/classDir/firstnameLastname`, answer the following questions.\

-1\.
-What was the most difficult part of this lab?\

-2\.
-What did you do to troubleshoot your problems?\

-3\.
-Explain NFS to a twelve-year-old.\